kevineaton/go-battlesnake/README.md

 Currently, the following fields are configurable from the environment:

 - BS_API_PORT - the port for the server to listen on, default to 7000
+- BS_SNAKE_COLOR - the desired color of the snake, such as `#FF00AB`.
+If not provided, it will be randomized at startup.
+- BS_SNAKE_HEAD - the desired snake head.
+If not provided, it will be randomized at startup.
+- BS_SNAKE_TAIL - the desired snake tail.
+If not provided, it will be randomized at startup.
+- BS_AUTHOR - your name, defaults to `Someone Online`
+- BS_VERSION - the version of your API, such as a tag or semver number, defaults to v0.0.1

 ## Running